Here’s a quick riddle for you: what do Donald Trump’s son-in-law, Shakira, and Queen Elizabeth II have in common?

 What is a secrecy jurisdiction?
 According to UK-based advocacy group Tax Justice Network, secrecy jurisdictions are countries that allow individuals or companies to “escape or undermine the laws, rules, and regulations of other jurisdictions elsewhere, using secrecy as a prime tool.”

 That last part about secrecy is important.
-This is what separates a secrecy jurisdiction from a tax haven; both involve helping foreigners avoid taxes, but only the former does so secretly.
+This is what separates a secrecy jurisdiction from a tax haven; both involve helping foreigners avoid taxes, but only the former does so secretly (see a list of favorable tax countries here).
 An example of a tax haven that isn’t a secrecy jurisdiction would be Ireland, since their tax practices and the companies that take advantage of them are common knowledge.

 While we’re defining terms, let’s also briefly go over the difference between tax evasion and tax avoidance.
 Although these two terms sound very similar, they have an important distinction: tax evasion is illegal while tax avoidance is only considered to be unethical.
 Most of the information presented in the Paradise papers are examples of tax avoidance, but some of the information has been used as evidence for tax evasion investigations by the relevant countries’ governments.